AdaCore/spark2014/docs/ug/alfa.rst

 In order for GNATprove to prove formally the properties of interest on subprograms with loops, the user should annotate these loops with loop invariants.
 A loop invariant gives information on the state at entry to the loop at each iteration.
-Loop invariants in Alfa consist in the conjunction of all assertions that appear at the beginning of the loop body.
+Loop invariants in Alfa are expressed with the ``Loop_Invariant`` pragma, which may appear anywhere in the main list of statements in a loop body, or directly in a chain of nested block statements in this main list of statements.
+Only the first ``Loop_Invariant`` pragma is used by GNATprove as a loop invariant during proof.
+Other ``Loop_Invariant`` pragmas are proved like regular assertions.
 Loop invariants may have to be precise enough to prove the property of interest.
 For example, in order to prove the postcondition of function ``Contains`` below, one has to write a precise loop invariant such as the one given below:

 .. code-block:: ada
    :linenos: